Adult Programs

 melton course with rabbi melvin sirner: ethics of jewish living

 Rabbi Melvin Sirner will present a 3-part class on Wednesday evenings at CSI during the 2021 - 2022 year.
 The courses begin August 25 and explore the wisdom of ancient and modern rabbis, scholars and thinkers, offering multiple Jewish approaches to conducting our lives in the communal and private spheres.
 Participants may attend the first two sessions before making a commitment to enroll for the entire course.
-Learn more and register.
+Stay tuned for details for the 2024-2025 course.

 miller introduction to judaism program with rabbi ariel root wolpe

 We are pleased to offer the Miller Introduction to Judaism course for the greater Atlanta Jewish community this fall and winter.
 Rabbi Ariel Root Wolpe and guest teachers from communities across Atlanta will facilitate the program at Shearith Israel on Monday nights starting October 4.
 The course is divided into three six-week sessions this fall and winter.
-Learn more and register.
+Stay tuned for details for the 2024-2025 course.

 Today's Calendar